Big Bully (film)

 Big Bully is a 1996 American black comedy film directed by Steve Miner, written by Mark Steven Johnson and starring Rick Moranis and Tom Arnold as two men, a childhood bully and his victim, as they reconnect as adults.

-It was panned by critics and was a box office bomb, earning only $2 million from a $15 million budget.
-It was Rick Moranis's last on-screen role in a theatrical release, prior to his long hiatus from acting.
+It was panned by critics and was a box-office bomb, earning only $2 million from a $15 million budget.
+It was Rick Moranis' last on-screen role in a theatrical release, prior to his long hiatus from acting.

 Although the film is set in Minnesota, it was actually filmed in Vancouver and Ladysmith, British Columbia, Canada.
 The school scenes were filmed at the Kitsilano Secondary School in Vancouver.

 Plot

 Growing up in Hastings, Minnesota in 1970, young David Leary was bullied by Roscoe Bigger, nicknamed "Fang" because of a pointed tooth.
 David is ecstatic when his parents announce they are moving to Oakland.
-David informs teachers about Fang stealing a moon rock and Fang is arrested.
+David informs teachers about Fang stealing a Moon rock and Fang is arrested.

 Twenty-six years later in 1996, David is divorced and raising his troubled son Ben as a single parent.
-A published author albeit not a popular one, David jumps at an offer from his old school to teach creative writing for the fall semester.
+A published author (albeit not a popular one), David jumps at an offer from his old school to teach creative writing for the fall semester.
 He meets wacko neighbors Art and Betty Lundstrum and begins rekindling a relationship with his old flame Victoria.
 He also encounters the school librarian Mrs. Rumpert who is still waiting for David to return Green Eggs and Ham to the library.
 After Ben begins picking on a kid named Kirby, David meets the boy's father Ross Bigger when both are called to the office of Principal Kokelar.
 Following a fire drill, David meets with his old friend Ulf, a fire fighter.
 When meeting with Ulf, Alan, and Gerry at a bar, David learns that after Ross got out of juvenile hall, Ross' parents skipped town which led to him growing up in an orphanage.

 When Ross learns who David is, he resumes his old routine of bullying him to make himself feel better.
 Ross drops his mild-mannered, pushover attitude and begins taking charge in his classroom and home.
 David's son begins bullying Ross' son, but after a discussion, they become friends.
 Ross' intimidation tactics cause David to become paranoid, which unnerves another teacher named Clark, who thinks David is on crack.
 When David brings Ross' actions to Principal Kokelar after a recent pranking, the principal sides with Ross due to his seniority at the school and reveals that he has gotten some complaints from Clark about David.
 He warns David that if he can't straighten up his act, he will get another teacher to cover for him for the remainder of the semester.